RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 This is also documented in [Developer guide](/DEVELOPER_GUIDE.md).

-Small and frequent commits have helped in tracking changes and easier identifying when and why a particular change was made.
+We have adopted to small and frequent commits, which has helped in tracking changes and easier identifying when and why a particular change was made.

-When merging to the master branch, we choose to keep the history from the branches (Merge commits).
-The alternative would be to squash our commits into a single commit, which do provide a shorter and cleaner, but also loses context, and it becomes more difficult to identify introductions of bugs as the history is condensed.
-There is pros and cons to everything, but for out particular project we found this to be the superior solution.
+When merging to the master branch, we choose to keep the history from the branches (merge commits).
+The alternative would be to squash our commits into a single commit, which do provide a shorter and cleaner history, but also loses context, and it becomes more difficult to identify introductions of bugs as the history is condensed.

 ### Milestones
 As with previous deliverables we have created milestones for the project.
 These milestones have been used to group issues together.
+By grouping issues together it becomes easier to prioritize and filter issues based on their relevance and importance to the final goal of the milestone.
+The milestones act as a deadline, and help us with time-based planning.
+It also allows us to quickly assess the overall status of a milestone, and how much remains to be done.
+This has been a useful tool for us, and has helped us stay on track and meet our deadlines.

 ### Pair-programming
 Pair programming has become a notable part of our approach, especially towards the end of the project.
 As the project grew in size, the development of new features and debugging became increasingly complex.
 Gradually adopting more and more pair-programming has helped us effectively tackle these complexities and issues.
 This method has not only improved the overall quality of our code but also streamlined the problem-solving process.
-By working closely together, we have been able to quickly share insights and alternative perspectives, leading to better solutions and quicker fixes.
+By working closely together, we have been able to quickly share insights and alternate perspectives, leading to better solutions and quicker fixes.
 Additionally, this approach has significantly reduced the occurrence of bugs and errors, ensuring a more reliable and robust end product.

 ### Agile methods
 Agile methods have gradually become a more significant part of our workflow.
 As the project has gotten bigger, and more time is spent working outside the set meetings, we've found that Agile practices, particularly Scrum, enhance our flexibility and responsiveness to change.
 Implementing Scrum has brought structure and clarity to our process, with regular sprints and sprint planning meetings ensuring that we are always working towards well-defined goals.
 While daily stand-ups for obvious reasons has not been a part of our project, we have implemented a simplified version of the Scrum framework: